Education

 Step 3 Issues of Score

-Now you can identify every concern you have listed.
-The technique of scoring you choose will depend on the type of problem you want to solve.
+Now, you can identify every concern you have listed.
+The scoring you choose will depend on the type of problem you want to solve.

 You may, for instance, find faults with how much it costs if you want to boost earnings.
 Or you might rate them depending on the number of complaints you received about each one if you are aiming to increase customer satisfaction.